louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Fourth consensus guidelines for the management of postoperative nausea and vomiting [^5b9eee63].
 Anesthesia and Analgesia (2020).
 High credibility.

-Perphenazine for PONV—Limited evidence indicates prophylactic benefit without added sedation, with a recommended dose of 5 mg IV (evidence A1).
+Perphenazine for PONV — Limited evidence indicates prophylactic benefit without added sedation, with a recommended dose of 5 mg IV (evidence A1).

 ---